Bad Assumptions Can Kill Your Chances Of Success As A Comedian

 Bad Assumption #1

-Virtually every book you can get about developing a stand-up comedy act supports the “paper written joke process” and attempts to demonstrate how to do it.
+Virtually every book you can get about developing a stand-up act supports the “paper written joke process” and attempts to demonstrate how to do it.

 Related Article: How To Get Stuck In Stand-up Comedy Joke Writing Mode